 In August 1994, bromocriptine (Parlodel) was decertified by the manufacturer for the indication of suppression of lactation.
 There were case reports of maternal seizures and some deaths.
 Consequently, there is no longer any FDA-approved medication for the purpose of lactation suppression.
 In many countries, cabergoline (Dostinex) is used for this purpose but again, the FDA does not consider cabergoline as indicated to suppress lactation because the similar drug bromocriptine caused hypertension, stroke, seizures and psychosis when used for this purpose.

-However, two systematic reviews found that cabergoline was generally well tolerated for use in suppressing lactation, but dizziness, headache, nausea and vomiting occur occasionally.
-A popular illegal drug called domperidone, often purchased from Canada is also promoted.
+Two systematic reviews found that cabergoline was generally well tolerated for use in suppressing lactation, but dizziness, headache, nausea and vomiting occur occasionally.
+A popular illegal drug is called domperidone, often purchased from Canada, but it is not deemed safe and is not FDA-approved.
 Overall, the safest way to prevent or stop lactation involves natural methods, not meds.